grider53/IBMDataScience_Github/README.md

 # IBMDataScience_Github
-The Github repositroty that l will use for the Capstone Project of Cousera IBM Data Science
+The Github repository that l will use for the Capstone Project of Cousera IBM Data Science